Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 6. History Bike Tampa bi-monthly tours

 Every other month, join History Bike Tampa for a themed community bike tour that will teach you a little slice of Tampa history.
 Past themes include historic cemeteries, secret societies, love stories and more.
-Rides typically last about 2 hours and are on a first come, first served basis capped at the first 80 riders to register.
+Rides typically last about 2 hours and are on a first come, first served basis.
 The fun kicks off at Kahwa Coffee in downtown Tampa on select Saturdays at 9:30am.
 While the rides are free, there is a suggested donation of $5/person if you can swing it!

 Home to 33 historic structures, the Heritage Village bills itself as a “living history museum.”
 Step into Pinellas County’s past while exploring bungalows, homes, a sugar cane mill, church, store, and more in addition to the museum exhibits located within the Welcome Center.
 There’s also a native plant trail and sensory garden.
 Best of all, admission is totally free!